Spammers use a variety of methods to send spam, but the use of hacked legitimate user’s email accounts is booming.

 - You do not have a rich uncle you’ve never heard of in some foreign country trying to send you money.
 You have not won the lottery.
 No stranger is going to give you money for any reason.
 No hot babe is lonely and waiting for your response.
 The only things you’ll get via an unsolicited pharmacy offer is ripped off or an infection (on your computer or phone).
 If there really was a miracle weight loss cure, it would be front page news and on every TV station.

 - No reputable bank or company is ever going to ask you to ’authenticate’ information online.
 And if you get an email with a link to one of these sites, don’t use it; instead, use your search engine to find the site yourself, and then log in.
 If the message was legitimate, the message will be waiting for you in your account.

-- Validate the legitimacy of any program/game/app/video/song before downloading it.
-According to a study released in June 2011 by Microsoft, 1 out of every 14 programs downloaded by users is later shown to be malware, or having malware attached to it.
-If content is pirated, free, or comes to you anonymously, assume it has malware.
+- Validate the legitimacy of any program, game, app, or video before downloading it.
+Of the millions of new or updated mobile apps analyzed by Webroot in 2017, 32% were determined to be malicious in nature.
+If the content is pirated, free, or comes to you anonymously, assume it has malware.
 Only download content that you have read good reviews about from sites you can trust.

 - Change your security question(s).
 If your email account was hacked from a device or location not matching your normal usage patterns, it's possible the cybercriminal needed to correctly answer a security question.
 If your question and answer are common (Question: What is your dog's name?
 Answer: Spot), that may not have been a difficult challenge.